laura0340/backPrueba/README.md

 This is the boilerplate for creating an API server in AdonisJs.
 ### Install adonis

-Run the following command to run startup migrations.
+Run the following command to install adonis.

 ```js
 npm i -g @adonisjs/cli